 You might also notice that your narcissistic parent chooses one or more other people (closer to your age than their own) to sort of “fill your role” in their lives, and this is especially true when you go low or no contact with them.
 But it can also happen while they’re fully entrenched in your life.

-For example, one of my clients (let’s call her Jane, not her real name) tells the story of a narcissist mother who happens to have been a teacher.
+For example, one of my clients (let’s call her Jane, not her real name) tells the story of a narcissistic mother who happens to have been a teacher.
 Jane’s mother had always treated her like the scapegoat, and her sister like the golden child.
 Once her sister moved out of state, Jane thought that maybe they would finally really connect and have a better relationship.

 Instead, her mother complained of feeling lonely and lost and would repeatedly reject Jane’s attempts at connection.
-After awhile, she started to find surrogates.
+After a while, she started to find surrogates.

 So, instead of even attempting to form a relationship with her own daughter, who had become desperate for her approval over the years, she would connect with various students and end up staying in touch with them for years.
-She would post photos of them online with and without her and would act as though they were here kids.
+She would post photos of them online with and without her and would act as though they were her kids.
 Sometimes she would even say as much, making comments like “my extra kid” or “the daughter I should’ve had,” which made Jane feel sick and alone.
 She would always be “so proud” of everything they said, did, felt, thought…and Jane felt more invisible, constantly being reminded that she was not good enough.

-When they’d have their own kids, Jane’s mother would post photos and call them her grandchildren, despite the fact that my Jane had two kids of her own (who the narcissist did not show any interest in whatsoever).
-When my client’s sister married a guy who had three kids, her mother showed her new step-grandchildren more attention from across the country, gave them more gifts and acted more proud of these kids than of my Jane’s biological kids.
+When they’d have their own kids, Jane’s mother would post photos and call them her grandchildren, despite the fact that Jane had two kids of her own (who the narcissist did not show any interest in whatsoever).
+When my client’s sister married a guy who had three kids, her mother showed her new step-grandchildren more attention from across the country, gave them more gifts, and acted more proud of these kids than of my Jane’s biological kids.

 This left her feeling completely discarded and almost like her mother was cheating on her with another daughter.
 THAT led to a serious lack of self-worth, self-acceptance, self-value.
-Jane felt useless, worthless and unloved.
+Jane felt useless, worthless, and unloved.
 This, of course, eventually led her to marry someone who wasn’t good enough for her, and who would ultimately steal what should’ve been the best years of her adulthood before she realized what was going on.